andyjrII/nerdified-client/PLANS.md

 # Student.jsx - Remodify students dashboard for smaller screens

-# Home.jsx - Change Signin to Register Now - users should be taken to the signup page first, before signin page.

 # Home.jsx - List reasons Nerdified is the best place for users to learn

 # Home.jsx - Show examples of what students will be building